All posts by Jennifer Sanders

 POSTLUDE

-Scripture translation from The Inclusive Bible: The First Egalitarian Translation.
+Scripture translation from the New Revised Standard Version.
 Hymns from the African American Heritage Hymnal.
+Liturgy adapted from UCC Worship Ways

 Share This: